-Title 2, Code of Federal Regulations, Section 200.318 - General procurement standards, states in part:
+Title 2 Code of Federal Regulations, Section § 200.318 - General procurement standards, states in part:

-- (a) The non-Federal entity must use its own documented procurement procedures which reflect applicable State, local, and tribal laws and regulations, provided that the procurements conform to applicable Federal law and the standards identified in this part. - (i) The non-Federal entity must maintain records sufficient to detail the history of procurement.
+(i) The non-Federal entity must maintain records sufficient to detail the history of procurement.
 These records will include, but are not necessarily limited to the following: rationale for the method of procurement, selection of contract type, contractor selection or rejection, and the basis for the contract price.